 - Benefit programs that provide greater benefits to younger workers or exclude older workers.

 Our Texas age discrimination lawyers fight against employers who practice age discrimination.
 Layoffs are a particularly tricky issue because older workers have a number of rights under a law called the Older Worker Benefit Protection Act (“OWBPA”).
 This law requires employees over 40 years of age to have 45 days to consider severance agreements and 7 days to revoke their severances after signing if they change their minds.
 An employer is required to furnish information such as the ages of the employees retained and of those employees that were laid off.
 An employer who violates the OWBPA may be sued for age discrimination.
 Plus, the employee is allowed to keep the settlement funds.
-Contact our employment lawyers in Dallas, Austin, or San Antonio for assistance with a OWBPA related claim.
+Contact our employment lawyers in Dallas for assistance with a OWBPA related claim.

 An employer may not retaliate against an employee for opposing age discrimination or for filing an age discrimination EEOC charge, testifying, or participating in any way in an investigation, proceeding, or for bringing an age discrimination suit under the ADEA.